turingschool/curriculum/source/projects/black_thursday.markdown

 ### 1. Functional Expectations

-* 4: Application fulfills all base expectations and two extensions
+* 4: Application implements iterations 0, 1, 2, 3, (4 or 5), and features of your own design
-* 3: Application fulfills all base expectations as tested by the spec harness
+* 3: Application implements iterations 0, 1, 2, 3, and either 4 or 5
-* 2: Application has some missing functionality but no crashes
+* 2: Application implements iterations 0, 1, 2, and 3
-* 1: Application crashes during normal usage
+* 1: Application does not fully implement iterations 0, 1, 2, and 3

 ### 2. Test-Driven Development